nabeelvalley/docs/src/content/blog-md/2025/17-12/generator-generation.md

 ## Promise.withResolvers

-Another pattern that often comes us is the need to reach into the `Promise` constructor and grab onto it's `resolve` and `reject` methods and pass them around so that we can "remotely" compelete a `Promise`, as per MDN, the common pattern for doing this looks something like so:
+Another pattern that often comes us is the need to reach into the `Promise` constructor and grab onto its `resolve` and `reject` methods and pass them around so that we can "remotely" compelete a `Promise`, as per MDN, the common pattern for doing this looks something like so:

 ```ts
 function withResolvers<T>() {